 Turn Off, Switch to Play

 Every Friday at Clarendon Vale Primary School the PCYC visit the school and take each class for games and activities.
 These activities are focussed on teaching the students team building, cooperation and how to be involved in physical activity in a safe and fun way.
 Activities change weekly which ensures that the students are always engaged in the program.
-Students love playing cooperative games with the parachute as well as using other equipment in a range of obstacle courses and exercise stations.
+Students love playing cooperative games with the parachute as well as using other equipment in a range of obstacle courses and exercise stations.2013

 Stride and Ride

 This year Miandetta Primary School are encouraging active transport to school by introducing the "Golden Foot" trophy.
 The "Golden Foot" trophy will be awarded to the class that has had the most students that walk, ride or scoot to school each month.
-The sports leaders will be involved in collating the information and presenting the trophy at a school assembly.
+The sports leaders will be involved in collating the information and presenting the trophy at a school assembly.2012

-Summerdale Primary School have a “Ride to School Day” once a term, followed by a bike parade at lunchtime.
-To ensure safety during these events the school has a licence system for bike riders whereby students must demonstrate they are sensible riders and know where and how to park their bikes at School.
+Summerdale Primary School have a "Ride to School Day" once a term, followed by a bike parade at lunchtime.
+To ensure safety during these events the school has a licence system for bike riders whereby students must demonstrate they are sensible riders and know where and how to park their bikes at School.2012

 Pedometers can be used by schools for a variety of activities:

-- At Kingston Primary School the pedometers are being used for a staff challenge.
+- At Kingston Primary School the pedometers have been used for a staff challenge.
 All staff (teaching and non-teaching) are focusing on being more active and have been organised in to teams for the challenge.
 Total steps for each team are being added up at the end of the week.
 PE Teacher Angela Kadziolka says "It is a good way to get staff familiar with the pedometers, have students see the staff as interested active people and have a positive interaction with others in the school".
+2011

 Health Promoting Schools: links with families, your polices, the curriculum and the community